view7677/java-interview-questions/pages/Threads.md

 ####  57. What is addShutdownHook method in java?

-Answer.  addShutdownHook method in java >
+addShutdownHook method in java >

 addShutdownHook method registers a new virtual-machine shutdown hook.